dchampion/shared-mutable-state/README.md

 3. Creates two threads, giving each thread access to a) one of the two sets created in step 1, and b) the number-producer created in step 2.

 4. Executes, in parallel, both threads created in step 3.
-Each thread reads values from the number-producer <code>iterations</code> times, and adds those values to its set.
+Each thread reads values from the number-producer <code>iterations</code> times (a value supplied as an argument to the program), and adds those values to its set.

 5. On completion of both threads, both sets are analyzed for mutual exclusion.